codegourmet/marionette-selectable_list/README.md

 ### CompositeView attributes

 `itemView`: Set this to your own ItemView, which is expected to be derived from SelectableList.ItemView.

-`eventPrefix`: default: `selectable`.
+`eventPrefix`: default: 'selectable'.
 If this is set, it's value is used as event prefix.

 ### ItemView attributes

-`selectable`: default: `.item`.
+`selectable`: default: '.item'.
 The selector used to identify the click element in your ItemView template.

-`selectedCssClass`: default: `selected`.
+`selectedCssClass`: default: 'selected'.
 The CSS class that will get set on select trigger.

-`isSelected`: default: `false`.
+`isSelected`: default: 'false'.
 Use this to preselect an item.

-`selectionMethod`: default: `setCssClass`.
+`selectionMethod`: default: 'setCssClass'.
 Use this if you want to do a custom action on select trigger.

 ### Triggering Selection

 The following methods of SelectableList.CompositeView can be used if you need to trigger selection programmatically:

+    // select by view
     onItemSelect(itemView);

+    // select by view's index
     selectByIndex(itemIndex);

+    // select by view's model
     selectByModel(model);